The World Humanitarian Summit (WHS) convened 9,000 representatives from humanitarian agencies, governments, crisis-affected communities, and the...

 In addition, each participant should come to the workshop with a mixed methods evaluation project idea.
 Specifically should start thinking about the following prior to the workshop: working title, problem, data collection involving quantitative and qualitative data, and the potential significance of the project.
 During the workshop, each participant will work on elements of this project and write out the elements on Powerpoint slides.
 The steps in the process will not reflect the typical linear development as is often seen in a research project.
 However, at the end of the workshop, we will array the steps in the order typically seen in a study.

-Phuong Pham, Ph.D., Research Scientist, Department of Global Health and Population, Harvard School of Public Health, Director of Evaluation and Implementation Science; C0-Founder of KoboToolbox and Peacebuildingdata.org
+Phuong Pham, Ph.D., Assistant Professor, Department of Global Health and Population, Harvard School of Public Health and Department of Emergency Medicine, Harvard Medical School..
+Director of Evaluation and Implementation Science, Harvard Humanitarian Initiative; Co-Founder of KoboToolbox and Peacebuildingdata.org

 Special Instructions for International Participants